 By Nadine Keller, Finder Blogger: The Green Thumb, and founder of www.aerospringgardens.com

-For more information on growing your own food hydroponically or aeroponically with our vertical gardening system Aerospring Gardens, find out more at and contact us at http://www.aerospringgardens.com or www.facebook.com/aerospringgardens.
+Because the growing season in Singapore is all year round, you will need to be on your toes constantly if you want to maintain a bug-free edible garden.
+For more information on growing your own food hydroponically or aeroponically with our vertical gardening system Aerospring Gardens, find out more at and contact us at www.aerospringgardens.com or www.facebook.com/aerospringgardens.

 About Nadine Keller